ceos-coverage/in-situ-subsetting-service/README.md

 \*  		Required parameter

-\*\*		Contingent required parameter (PROGRAM  or DATASOURCE)
+\*\*		Contingent required parameter (PROGRAM  or PROJECT/DATASOURCE)

 NOTE: Case Sensitivity of SSI API parameters

-* URL query parameters always need to be specified as lower case (attributes in left column of the listing above, such as “program”, “format”, etc.).
+* URL query parameters always need to be specified as lower case (attributes in left column of the listing above, such as “programp”, “format”, etc.).

 * Values are generally not case sensitive, and can be given as either upper or lower-case characters.
-Entries for the “datasource” and “program” attributes are the only exception for which values are required all in lower-case.
+Entries for the “project/datasource” and “program” attributes are the only exception for which values are required all in lower-case.

 ## Sample Outputs